-I’m an MRC funded doctoral scientist at the IoPPN (King’s College London) in the UK, specialising in psychopharmacology and cognitive neuroscience, testing neurocognitive factors associated with paranoia
+Previously I was an MRC funded doctoral scientist at the IoPPN (King’s College London) in the UK, specialising in psychopharmacology and cognitive neuroscience, testing neurocognitive factors associated with paranoia

 You can get in touch with me on joe.barnby(at)kcl.ac.uk.

 In 2019, I was awarded the British Association of Psychopharmacology’s Science Communication and Public Engagement Award for my work with Senscapes, as well as my work with media in promoting mental health education.

-If you’d like to get in touch about how to interpret your data rigorously and/or make your data look better you can find my details on the contact page.
+If you’d like to get in touch about how to interpret your data rigorously, discuss scientific strategy, and/or make your data look better you can find my details on the contact page.

-Here are some examples to illustrate what I can provide for data visualisation:
+Here are some examples of my data visualisation: